 MVVs are reviewed annually by Board of Public Utilities (BPU) and SMT.
 This process has resulted in modifications to MVV over the last several years to better align and address focus areas and DPU's overall direction.
-SLs deploy MVV through the Leadership System (LS) by alignment with our purpose.
+SLs deploy MVV through the Leadership System (LS) by and Code of Ethics (Figure 1.2-5).
+Examples that reflect SLs' commitment to MVV are shown in Figure 1.1-3.